Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Empirical Evaluation

 \subsection{Benchmarks on Real Datasets}

-Having carefully analysed the difference between the MPC only and the MPC+TEE approaches using simulated datasets, we now benchmark the MPC+TEE approach using real-world datasets.
-In particular, we benchmark the performance of different synthetic data generation algorithms such as PGM and Local Consistency (\texttt{mbi.FactoredInference} and \texttt{mbi.LocalInference}) in the proposed MPC+TEE approach with common datasets like Adults and Titanic.
-In the figures in this section, the results of the MPC+TEE approach will also be more clearly visible since we will not include the MPC only approach which would increase the scale of Y-axis in the the figures.
+Having carefully analysed the difference between the MPC only and the MPC+SGX approaches using simulated datasets, we now benchmark the MPC+ SGX approach using real-world datasets.
+In particular, we benchmark the performance of different synthetic data generation algorithms taken from the MBI (Marginal-Based Inference) library~\cite{private-pgm}.
+In particular, we benchmark PGM (\texttt{mbi.FactoredInference}) and Local Consistency (\texttt{mbi.LocalInference}) algorithms in the proposed MPC+SGX approach with common datasets like Adults and Titanic.
+In the figures in this section, the results of the MPC+SGX approach will also be more clearly visible since we will not include the MPC only approach which would increase the scale of Y-axis in the the figures.

-We first benchmark the performance of the MPC+TEE approach with the PGM algorithm on 10 two-dimensional marginals of the Adult dataset using the Shamir protocol.
+We first benchmark the performance of the MPC+SGX approach with the PGM algorithm on 10 two-dimensional marginals of the Adult dataset using the Shamir protocol.
 The reason we did not consider a larger number of marginals is because of memory limitations we encountered on our compute while running PGM rather than the scalability of the approach to real world high-dimensional datasets.
 Each data provider represented a single record from Adults.
 PGM was run for 30 iterations with no change to the other hyper-parameters.
 The results are shown in Figure~\ref{fig:adult}.
 Despite the large number of attributes (14), many of which have a large domain (maximum 100), our approach keeps the computation time at less than 1400 seconds even with 1000 data providers.
-While the amount of data exchanged grows linearly, it still remains at a manageable 1400 MB global data for 1000 providers.
+While amount of data exchanged grows linearly, it remains at a manageable 1400 MB global data for 1000 providers.

-We also benchmark the performance of the MPC+TEE approach with PGM on the Titanic dataset using the Shamir protocol.
-We consider all two-dimensional marginals over the 7 attributes resulting in 21 histograms in total.
-Again PGM is run for 30 iterations.
-Each data provider represents a single record from Titanic.
-Results are shown in Figure~\ref{fig:titanic}.
-Despite considering a greater number of marginals than Adult, we see that it scales better on Titanic across all metrics.
-This can be attributed to the larger domain size of attributes.
-As seen in figure \ref{titanic_time} the time taken for 500 data providers is around 210 seconds, compared to over 660 seconds in \ref{adult_time} for Adult.